Cincinnati vs. Notre Dame NCAA Football Odds, Plays and Insights | October 2, 2021

 Notre Dame Stats and Trends

-- Notre Dame has two wins against the spread in four games this season.
+- Thus far this season Notre Dame has two wins against the spread.

-- This season, the Fighting Irish won ATS in their only game as an underdog of 2 points or more.
+- This year, the Fighting Irish won ATS in their only game as an underdog of 1.5 points or more.

-- Notre Dame's games this year have eclipsed the over/under three times in four opportunities (75%).

-- Notre Dame is 2-2 against the spread and 4-0 overall in games when it scores more than 15.0 points.
+- Notre Dame is 2-2 against the spread and 4-0 overall in games when it puts up more than 15.0 points.

-- In games that Notre Dame picks up over 298.7 yards, the team is 1-2 against the spread and 3-0 overall.
+- In games that Notre Dame amasses more than 298.7 yards, the team is 1-2 against the spread and 3-0 overall.

-- The Fighting Irish have five giveaways this season, while the Bearcats have nine takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.